 1. I am from one of the 7 countries directly affected by the Executive Order signed on January 27, 2017 (Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen).
 Does this mean I will have to leave the U.S.?

-No. If you are currently inside the U.S. then you can continue with your student or scholar activities as normal.
-There is nothing in the Executive Order that stipulates removal from the United States or a prohibition against continuing studies or authorized work in the U.S. Those who entered the U.S. in legal status, remain in legal U.S. immigration status (regardless of nationality) under the terms and conditions that govern international students and scholars in the U.S.
+No. The Courts have blocked enforcement of the March 6, 2017 Executive Order and it has not gone into effect.
+If you are currently inside the U.S. then you can continue with your student or scholar activities as usual.
+There is nothing in the Executive Order that would have required departure from the United States or a prohibition against continuing studies or authorized work in the U.S. Those who entered the U.S. in legal status, remain in legal U.S. immigration status (regardless of nationality) under the terms and conditions that govern international students and scholars in the U.S.

-3. I am from one of the seven countries directly affected by the Executive Order.
+4. I am from one of the six countries directly affected by the Executive Order.
 Will this prevent me from extending my I-20 or DS-2019, applying for OPT or CPT, or obtaining part-time, on-campus work authorization?

 No, none of these things are impacted by the Executive Order.
 You may still apply for the usual benefits available to those in legal F or J status.
 USCIS continues to process applications and petitions filed with them regardless of nationality.
 Read the USCIS statement here: USCIS statement

-As of this time, there are no changes for people from countries other than Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen.
-In addition the Department of Homeland Security has clarified on February 3, 2017, “No other countries face such treatment.
+As of this time, there is no change in visa issuance or the ability to enter the United States with a valid visa.
+Both Executive Orders have been put on hold by the U.S. Courts.
+In addition the Department of Homeland Security clarified on February 3, 2017, “No other countries face such treatment.
 Nor have any other countries been identified as warranting future inclusion at this time, contrary to false reports."
 If anything changes, ISSO will contact those directly affected and update the entire international community.

 At this point the only change for you is if (1) you travel outside the U.S. and (2) your visa is expired so that you need to renew your F or J visa.
-If this is the case, then you would be required to go in person to a U.S. Embassy or Consulate to complete the visa renewal application process, including an interview.
-The Executive Order requires all applicants for visas or visa renewals to attend an interview.
-You can no longer use a mail-in, drop box, or bank application process.
+If you do require a new visa, then you may be required to go in person to a U.S. Embassy or Consulate to complete the visa renewal application process, including an interview.
+Some mail-in, drop box, and bank application processes have been disallowed if your most recent visa was issued more than 12 months ago.
+Check with the U.S. Embassy or Consulate where you will apply for your new visa for the latest procedures in place at that location.
 If your visa is still valid, then nothing is different for you.
-It is recommended that all international students follow the developments closely to ensure that you are aware of any potential changes or new developments.
-The International Students and Scholars Office will keep students apprised of new developments.
+It is recommended that all international students follow the situation closely to ensure that you are aware of any potential changes or new developments.
+The International Students and Scholars Office will keep students updated on any changes.

-6. I am not a citizen or national of one of the 7 countries directly affected by the January 27, 2017 Executive Order, but I traveled there recently, will this impact me?
+7. I am not a citizen or national of one of the 6 countries directly affected by the Executive Order, but I traveled there recently, will the travel ban impact me?

-If the travel ban is reinstated, travelers from Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen, as we understand things now, would be barred from returning to the U.S. at least until April 27, 2017.
-However, the Department of Homeland Security has issued a statement as follows: "Importantly, these seven countries are the only countries to which the pause on entry applies.
+At the moment, normal visa issuance and travel policies apply as both Executive Orders barring visa issuance and travel for those from Iran, Libya, Somalia, Sudan, Syria and Yemen have been restrained by the courts.
+In addition, the Department of Homeland Security has issued a statement as follows: "Importantly, these countries are the only countries to which the pause on entry applies.
 No other countries face such treatment.
 Nor have any other countries been identified as warranting future inclusion at this time, contrary to false reports."
-At this time, only travelers from the 7 countries would be affected if the travel ban is reinstated.

 Students can request their transcript be sent to another university.
 Credit earned at Iowa State can be accepted and applied towards a degree program at another university.
 Each university will determine how credits apply towards progress to earning a degree.